 Certified mechanics already look out for signs of an aging cooling system while doing inspections so if your car is inspected frequently you shouldn’t worry too much about overheating.

 Constantly keeping an eye on the temperature gauge while driving and making sure fluid levels are correct is probably your best bet to prevent any unfortunate overheating problems.
-These only happen when you least expect it and in the worst possible scenario so save yourself a good headache and keep your cooling system as sharp as you can at all time!
+It happens when you least expect it.
+In the worst possible scenario.
+So save yourself a good headache and keep your cooling system as sharp as you can at all times!